lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 .. _integration-docker-trigger-from-api:

-Trigger a Docker Job from from the platform or code
+Trigger a Docker Job from from the Platform or code
 ===========================================================

 Introduction